This is where I share gifs and demos of what I’ve been working on!

 ARCore + Unity Dissertation Project

-My dissertation project has been well documented so far, and you can find dev logs for it on my blog.
-On the Unity side of things, the challenge is to develop an AR experience that keeps objects consistently in the same place in a small environment.
-It’s still a challenge, but I’ve been making steady progress and I invite you to take a look at the logs.
+My dissertation project was well documented, and you can find dev logs for it on my blog.
+On the Unity side of things, the challenge was to develop an AR experience that keeps objects consistently in the same place in a small environment.

 Game Jam Games